gauss5930/KoRAE/README.md

 <p align="center"><img src="/assets/KoRAE.png", width='256', height='256'></p>

-We introduce **KoRAE** which finetuned with filtered high-quality Korean dataset.
+We introduce **KoRAE** which is finetuned with a filtered high-quality Korean dataset.

-The **KoRAE** is output of combination of high-quality data which filtered by special data filtering method and Korean Llama-2 that Korean vocabularis were added.
+The **KoRAE** is the output of a combination of high-quality data filtered by a special data filtering method and Korean Llama-2 that Korean vocabularis were added.
-We utilized special data filtering methods which introduced in [AlpaGasus](https://arxiv.org/abs/2307.08701) to filter high-quality data from mixture of several Korean datasets(OpenOrca-KO, KOpen-Platypus, KoCoT_2000, databricks-dolly-15k-ko).
+We utilized special data filtering methods introduced in [AlpaGasus](https://arxiv.org/abs/2307.08701) to filter high-quality data from a mixture of several Korean datasets(OpenOrca-KO, KOpen-Platypus, KoCoT_2000, databricks-dolly-15k-ko).
 We finetuned [Korean Llama-2](https://huggingface.co/beomi/llama-2-koen-13b) that introduced by [@beomi](https://huggingface.co/beomi) on the filtered dataset.
 The Flash-Attention2 and LoRA were utilized for efficient finetuning.

 The finding of KoRAE is as follows:

-1. The finetuning in some epochs showed that high-quality filtered data has positive effects on model's performance.
+1. The finetuning in some epochs showed that high-quality filtered data has positive effects on the model's performance.
 However, finetuning in a few epochs, the quantity of data is more matter than quality.
 It seems to be due to the lack of performance of the Korean base model.
 Therefore, the research to improve the Korean base model must continue.
-2. The model trained with DPO showed best performance among KoRAE variants.
-This shows that DPO is clearly effective in the Korean LLM.
+2. The model trained with DPO showed the best performance among KoRAE variants.
+This shows that DPO is effective in the Korean LLM.
 3. The model finetuned with filtered high-quality KoRAE showed better performance than without.
 Therefore, for better LLM, we should try to finetune the LLM with high-quality data.

 You can also check the performance of KoRAE in [Open Ko-LLM Leaderboard](https://huggingface.co/spaces/upstage/open-ko-llm-leaderboard)!